ingl3585/fashion-blog/fashion-blog/README.md

 ## Instructions

+You can either:

+1. Submit this homework as a Codepen (create all of your code in codepen and submit that link to the google form)

-You ***must*** fork and clone this repo since you do not have the rights to make changes.
+2. Fork and clone this repo since you do not have the rights to make changes.
 Once forked, and cloned to your own computer:

 1. Change into the new directory
 2. Recreate the startup website as the starter image shows [here](./Design.png)

-When you have fulfilled the requirements below, make a pull request on this repository to turn in your work.
+When you have fulfilled the requirements below submit your homework to this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSezWVG8OLr6ZxmRNOwZ6xsoYO5lu_7L1LTWA3X6iclG4iG_Hw/viewform)

 Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 10:00am.